maelstrom-software/maelstrom/doc/book/src/standard-cli.md

 ## `--help`

-The `--help` (or `-h`) command-line option will print out the program's command-line options, configuration value (including their associated environment variables)s, and configuration-file search path, then exit.
+The `--help` (or `-h`) command-line option will print out the program's command-line options, configuration values (including their associated environment variables), and configuration-file search path, then exit.

 ## `--version`